nealcaren/a-century-of-negro-migration/progress.md

 ### Chapter 8
 - Footnotes: Fixed Formatting (RS).
-- Accuracy:
+- Accuracy: Words, formatting, and spelling are all correct (LB).
 - Audio: The words "Indianapolis Journal" are skipped over.
 The word "necessitates" is mispronounced as "necessates."
 "Chauffeurs" pronounced like "choffers."
+(LB).
 - Other:

 ### Chapter 9